Bristol Anglo-Hellenic Cultural Society

 Lecture Theatre, Entrance at rear of 21 Woodland Rd, Bristol.
 BS8 1TB.

 Meet from 7pm in Common Room outside the lecture theatre.
-The talk will start promptly at 7.30pm with John’s Greek News following the talk.
+We will start at 7.30pm with John’s Greek News.

 Our Current Programme 2019 / 2020